-Margaretta Gilboy was a much acclaimed and influential artist whose work – though often described as “realist” – defies easy classification.
-Working primarily in oil and watercolor her paintings were brimming with a seemingly incongruous and occasionally off-kilter deployment of objects both Eastern and Western.
-Her expertly and tenderly painted sophisticated still lifes and portraits owe much to their oblique dialogue between art-historical masterpieces and objects of quotidian domesticity – a knowing and highly-sophisticated play between objects deeply suffused with emotive and psycho-spiritual energies and ordinary objects of decorative craft or mass-production.
+Margaretta Gilboy (1943-2017) was a much acclaimed and influential artist whose work — though often described as realist — defies easy classification.
+Working primarily in oil and watercolor, Gilboy created paintings brimming with a seemingly incongruous and occasionally off-kilter deployment of objects both Eastern and Western.
+Her expertly and tenderly painted still lifes and portraits owe much of their sophistication to an oblique dialogue between art-historical masterpieces and objects of quotidian domesticity.
+Gilboy knowingly incorporates a play between objects deeply suffused with emotive and psycho-spiritual energies and ordinary objects of decorative craft or mass-production.

-Although Gilboy was heavily influenced by Asian philosophy, spirituality and art, her paintings of people are palpably physical and vibrantly earth-bound.
-Her paintings of puppets and dolls are also linked to the task of portraiture – they grant humanity to inanimate objects which in turn allows us to engage with the object as if it were generating a real world of expressive complexity.
-The commingling of Modernism, the Renaissance, the Baroque, and the Asian – particularly Japanese woodblock prints – shaped her artistic point of view and provide the cohesive tension that informs and animates her remarkable work.
+Although she was heavily influenced by Asian philosophy, spirituality, and art, her paintings of people are palpably physical and vibrantly earth-bound.
+Her paintings of puppets and dolls are also linked to portraiture—they grant humanity to inanimate objects, in turn allowing us to engage with the object as if it were generating a real world of expressive complexity.
+The commingling of Modernism, the Renaissance, the Baroque, and Asian influences, particularly Japanese woodblock prints, shaped her artistic point of view and provide the cohesive tension that informs and animates her remarkable work.

 Thank you to our generous sponsors:

-Art Students League of Denver, City of Boulder, Boulder Arts Commission, Scientific & Cultural Facilities District, Colorado Creative Industries, and National Endowment for the Arts.
+Nicky Wolman & David Fulker, Sue Schweppe, Art Students League of Denver, Nancy Maron, Barbara & Bud Shark, Joanne & Ron Katz, City of Boulder, Boulder Arts Commission, Scientific & Cultural Facilities District, Colorado Creative Industries, and National Endowment for the Arts.

 Upcoming exhibition events